TomK32/Poppy/README.md

 application cache files directory is default on your operating system.

+## Credits

+* Inspiration: Sightseers movie
+* The font used i Comfortaa Regular by Johan Aakerlund licensed under the SIL OPEN FONT LICENSE Version 1.1
+* Artwork by Anna Lazareva
+* Programming by Thomas R. Koll

 ## License

 This is not open source, but I hope you enjoy reading the code and if